 During big transitions, having a support system can be vitally important.
 Do you have a close friend or family member that you can talk to?
 If not, find a local group that focuses on divorce and transition.
 Sharing your experiences and hearing about others may be just the support you need.

 There will always be the “BD” (before divorce) you and the “AD” (after divorce) you in your life.
 But to come out well on the other side, you need to have a sound financial plan for your future.
-In my role as a CERTIFIED FINANCIAL PLANNER™ or as a Certified Divorce Financial Analyst®, I speak with many men and women who are working through a marital and financial breakup.
+In my role as a CERTIFIED FINANCIAL PLANNER™ or as a Certified Divorce Financial Analyst®, I speak with many women and men who are working through a marital and financial breakup.
 How these initial four steps are tackled is a good indicator of how the entire divorce process will go.

 This is clearly a turning point in your life.
 The important thing to remember during this time of transition is not to confuse the state of your marriage, or your financial net worth, with your own sense of self-worth.